 The EC Regulation on Insolvency Proceedings allocates jurisdiction to the courts of the country in which the insolvent company has its centre of main interests (usually its head office or the place where the majority of its business was conducted).
 It then provides for automatic recognition of the effects of that insolvency in all member states.
 This regulation has been replaced by the Recast Insolvency Regulation for insolvencies commencing on or after 26 June 2017 and further clarifies the location of a company's centre of main interests.
-Upon the United Kingdom's exit from the European Union, automatic recognition of insolvency proceedings in member states will no longer apply to those insolvency proceedings commencing after exit day.
-It is understood that insolvency proceedings commenced before exit day will still be subject to automatic recognition; however, the relevant legislation has not yet been finalised and so this may be subject to change.
+Following the United Kingdom's exit from the European Union, automatic recognition of insolvency proceedings in member states no longer applies to those insolvency proceedings commencing after exit day.
 The United Nations Commission on International Trade Law (UNCITRAL) Model Law on Cross-Border Insolvency, which has been implemented in English law by the Cross-Border Insolvency Regulations 2006, similarly provides for recognition by the English courts of foreign insolvency proceedings brought in the courts of the debtor's centre of main interests.